 Think of your phone as a car engine—if it starts overheating, it’s signaling you to give it a break or check for issues.
 Ignoring these warning signs can lead to permanent damage or data loss.
 So, when your phone gets hot, don’t dismiss it as just a nuisance.
 Instead, listen to what it’s telling you, cool it down, and give it some TLC.
 Your device’s health is a reflection of your own tech habits—treat it well.

-NEVEIKA Phone Cooler, Cellphone Radiator with Dual Semi-Conductor Cooling Chip, Mobile Phones with a Width of 6 to 8 cm for Tiktok Live Streaming, Outdoor Vlog, Mobile Gaming.
+NEVEIKA Plug-in Phone Cooler, Cellphone Radiator with Dual Semi-Conductor Cooling Chip, Mobile Phones with a Width of 6 to 7.5cm for Tiktok Live Streaming, Outdoor Vlog, Mobile Gaming.

-Linear Damping Telescopic Clip: Easy to adjust, perfect for all types of phones with a width of 6…
+Linear damping telescopic clip: easy to adjust, pay attention!
+Suitable for all types of mobile phones with a…

 As an affiliate, we earn on qualifying purchases.